farirpgs/fari-games/_games/charge-rpg.md

 When you `Move`, you quickly shift to a new position or get out of danger.

 > You might climb, swim, run or jump.
 You might outpace the guards.
 You might jump above a spiked pit.
-You could try to evade someone (but Sneak might be better).
+You could try to loose someone on your tail (but Sneak might be better).

 When you `Sneak`, you traverse skilfully and quietly.

 > You might sneak past a guard or hide in the shadows.
-You could try to back-stab a victim in the middle of a battle (but Skirmishing might be better).
+You could try to back-stab a solder in the middle of a battle (but Brawl might be better).

 #### Insight

 When you `Shoot`, you carefully track and shoot a target.

 > You might snipe an enemy from a long distance.
 You might throw a fireball to put the battlefield on fire.
-You might aim the ship's laser guns..
-You could try to throw a ball in a hoop (but Finessing might be better).
+You might aim the ship's laser guns.
+You could try skillfully throw a dart in a bar game (but Finessing might be better).

 When you `Tinker`, you understand, create, repair complex mechanisms or organisms.